Is Closing a Credit Card With a Zero Balance a Good Idea?

 Here are some situations where you may want to consider closing that zero-balance card:

-• High annual fee: If your credit card includes a high annual fee, experts suggest you weigh that charge against the perks and benefits of the card.
+• High annual fee: If your credit card includes a high annual fee, weigh that charge against the perks and benefits of the card.
 For example, paying the annual fee may be worth it if you typically receive and use a reward such as a free hotel night or companion airline ticket.
-If the annual fee offers benefits you don’t use, you may be better off closing the card.
+If you don’t use those benefits, you may be better off closing the card.8

-• Temptation: Generally speaking, your overall financial wellness should outweigh a temporary drop in your credit score.
+• Temptation: Your overall financial wellness should outweigh a temporary drop in your credit score.
 If keeping the credit card open creates too much temptation for you to spend, it may be better to close the account.

 Closing a Credit Card with a Zero Balance